beejjorgensen/bgipc/src/bgipc_part_0300_signals.md

 But wait---there's more!

-TODO
+## Shared Global Data

-You also cannot safely alter any shared (e.g. global) data, with one notable exception: variables that are declared to be of storage class and type `volatile sig_atomic_t`.
+You cannot safely alter any shared (e.g. global) data, with one notable
+exception: variables that are declared to be of storage class and type `volatile sig_atomic_t`.
+And in the handler, you're very restricted: you may assign to it, *but not read from it*.
+This means just `=`.
+No `++`, `+=`, or anything like that.
+Obviously, you can read it from *outside* the handler.

 Here's an example that handles `SIGUSR1` by setting a global flag, which is then examined in the main loop to see if the handler was called.